UCT classrooms are flexible

-- Open the document camera by pressing the Up button on the document camera control panel (on the left hand side of the lectern).
+- Turn the document camera on by pressing the power button on the document camera control panel.
+The power light turns solid blue.

-- Place your item on the document camera display surface.
+- Place your display item (document or object) on the document camera display surface.

 - Adjust the document camera as required:

-- When you've finished using the document camera, switch the light off (if you've used it), then press the Down button to close the document camera off.
+- When you've finished using the document camera, switch the light off then press the power button to turn the document camera off.
 Leave the camera head as is.